 Fortunately, microbiome dysbiosis can be corrected.
 The first step is to address the conditions that created the dysbiosis.
 Be sure to get enough sleep, limit stress, stop smoking, and eat a diet that includes plenty of whole foods, especially fresh fruits and vegetables.
-Another positive step towards restoring gut health is to consider a probiotic supplement.
+Another positive step to restore and improve gut health is to consider a probiotic supplement.
 Dr. Ohhira’s Probiotic supplements contain 12 distinct probiotic strains along with prebiotics and postbiotics from pure spring water, fruits, wild vegetables, mushrooms, and seaweed.

 Constipation (difficulty passing stool) is a common problem that many people experience from time to time.
 Common causes of constipation are insufficient fluid intake, a low-fiber diet, and certain medications, so lifestyle modifications are a good first step.
 As referenced above, these common causes of constipation are all also linked to gut dysbiosis.

 So, will probiotics help with constipation?
-Studies have shown certain strains of bacteria to be helpful for easing constipation, particularly Bifidobacterium and to a lesser extent, Lactobacillus.
+Studies have shown certain strains of probiotic bacteria to be helpful for alleviating constipation symptoms and abdominal pain, particularly Bifidobacterium and to a lesser extent, Lactobacillus.

 Perhaps the most common reason people first learn of the gut microbiome is when they turn to probiotics for digestion and gas.
 It’s said that up to 30 percent of Americans (or 100 million people) are troubled by gas and bloating.
 What causes this and will probiotics help with gas?